Matt McGloin

-Matthew James McGloin (born December 2, 1989) is an American former professional football quarterback and politician.
-He was the starting quarterback for the Penn State Nittany Lions football team from 2010 to 2012 and was the first walk-on quarterback to start at Penn State since scholarships were reinstated in 1949.
+Matthew James McGloin (born December 2, 1989) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football as the starting quarterback for the Penn State Nittany Lions from 2010 to 2012 and was the first walk-on quarterback to start at Penn State since scholarships were reinstated in 1949.
 McGloin was signed by the Oakland Raiders as an undrafted free agent in 2013.

 Prior to his college career, McGloin was a Pennsylvania all-state quarterback while attending West Scranton High School.
 McGloin is currently an analyst for the Big Ten Network.

 From 2024 to 2025, McGloin was a member of the Lackawanna County Board of Commissioners.

 Early life

 McGloin was born and raised in Scranton, Pennsylvania.
 He was a three-sport (football, basketball, and baseball) stand-out at West Scranton High School from 2004 to 2008, earning ten varsity letters.
 McGloin was a three-year starter at West Scranton, throwing for 5,485 career yards with 58 touchdowns.
 As the starting quarterback, he led his team to two PIAA Class AAA district titles and a league title.
 McGloin was named the 2007–08 Athlete of the Year by The Scranton Times-Tribune, who also named him as their Athlete of the Week thrice.
 McGloin was also a four-year starter and scored 1,300 career points for the school's basketball team and also served as the team captain.
 He garnered many league and tournament all-star and MVP awards.
 McGloin was a three-year starter on the varsity baseball team as an infielder and pitcher.
 During his senior year, McGloin was named all-region as a two-way player.
 He hit over .400 and led his team in many offensive categories as well as registering a 7–0 record on the mound.
 In his senior season, McGloin led his high school baseball team to its first conference championship in 16 years.
 He played on the prestigious Mid Atlantic Prospects summer travel baseball team from Philadelphia.